tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 6.5.3.2 \`uvm_send
 ------------------

-This macro processes the uvm_sequence_item or uvm_sequence class handle argument as shown in Figure15 and Figure16, without any allocation or randomization.
+This macro processes the UVMSequenceItem or UVMSequence class handle argument as shown in Figure15 and Figure16, without any allocation or randomization.
 Sequence items are placed in the sequencer’s queue to await processing while subsequences are processed immediately.
 The